thingsboard/thingsboard.github.io/_includes/templates/edge/edge-nodes.md

 ![image](/images/edge/nodes/push-to-edge.png)

-Pushes messages from Cloud to ThingsBoard Edge if Message Originator assigned to particular edge or is Edge entity.

-This node used only on Cloud instances to push messages from Cloud to ThingsBoard Edge.

-Once specific message arrived into this node it's going to be converted into edge event and saved to the database.

-This message doesn't push messages to edge directly, but using edge queue.
+Push messages from cloud to edge.
+Message originator must be assigned to particular edge or message originator is **EDGE** entity itself.
+This node used only on cloud instances to push messages from cloud to edge.
+Once message arrived into this node it’s going to be converted into edge event and saved to the database.
+Node doesn't push messages directly to edge, but stores event(s) in the edge queue.

-Supports only **DEVICE, ENTITY_VIEW, ASSET and EDGE Message Originator(s)**.
+Supports next originator types:
+- DEVICE
+- ASSET
+- ENTITY_VIEW
+- DASHBOARD
+- TENANT
+- CUSTOMER
+- EDGE

+As well node supports next message types:
+- POST_TELEMETRY_REQUEST
+- POST_ATTRIBUTES_REQUEST
+- ATTRIBUTES_UPDATED
+- ATTRIBUTES_DELETED
+- ALARM

+In case successful storage edge event to database message will be routed via **Success** route.

 ![image](/images/edge/nodes/push-to-edge-form.png)

 Message will be routed via **Failure** chain in the following cases:
 - Node was not able to save edge event to database
+- Unsupported originator type arrived
+- Unsupported message type arrived